SUBARU Impreza oil change

 The Oil change….

 Not much exciting here.
 Just the oil change.
 But I will throw in some pictures.
 The warning : I am not responsible if you try to change your oil in your car and injure yourself or damage your car.
 This is not how you should do it, its just how I changed my oil.
 This is not a guide.
 I may have missed an important step when writing this.
 I wish I didn’t have to say stuff like that, but sometimes feel like its needed.
-If I did let me know 🙂
+If I did miss a step feel free to let me know 🙂

 Things everyone should have if you like to work on cars: RhinoRamps.
 I just drive right up them so I can get underneath to the drain plug.
 Of course I made sure my vehicle was in park and the e-brake was on and that there is no way it can fall and crush me when I was under it.
 If you have a truck or SUV you might not need them (I don’t need them when changing oil on my 4runner.)